Emurasoft/emurasoft.github.io/en/dlg/customize/markers/index.md

 Enables the Auto Marker.

-## Retrieve Word at Cursor check box
+## Word at the Cursor check box

 Retrieves the word at the cursor position when the Auto Marker is enabled.

 ## Whole Word Only check box

-Highlight the selected string only if the whole word is the string when the Auto Marker is enabled.
+Highlights the selected string only if the whole word is the string when the Auto Marker is enabled.

 ## Match Case check box

-Highlight the selected word only if the case matches when the Auto Marker is enabled.
+Highlights the selected word only if the case matches when the Auto Marker is enabled.

 ## Alphabets and Numbers Only check box